Laurel Historical Society

 The Laurel Museum produces exhibits that change yearly.
 The museum also includes an interactive child-friendly area, museum shop, and research library.
 The Laurel Historical Society holds regular programs and special events.

-Another attraction is located on the basement level, Diven’s Den is a hands-on history and STEM-inspired interactive area for children and families.
+Another attraction is located on the basement level, Diven’s Den is a hands-on history and STEAM-inspired interactive area for children and families.

-The Laurel Museum will be open Sunday, September 23, from 1-4 p.m.
+The Laurel Museum will be open Sunday, September 22, from 1-4 p.m.
+Admission is Free.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.